elixir-cldr/cldr_html/README.md

-# CldrHtml
+# Cldr HTML

 HTML helper functions for CLDR.

 # Usage

-* Select territories - by default using the territories where the configured locales are in use.
+* [Implemented] Select currencies - by default the currencies of the locales configured in the default backend

-* Select currencies - by default the currencies of the locales currently configured
+* [Not Implemented] Select territories

-* Select languages - by default using the configured locales
+* [Not Implemented] Select languages

-* Select days of the week and months of the year in a given locale
+* [Not Implemented] Select days of the week and months of the year in a given locale

 ## Installation